-Racial disparities exist in encounters with King County Sheriff’s Office, but data lacking
+Racial disparities exist in encounters with King County Sheriff’s Office, but data is lacking

 The racial data that the auditor’s office was able to glean about calls for service came from cross-referencing calls with separate systems that track arrests and uses of force.

 “Data show concerning racial disparities in uses of force and arrests in King County, similar to disparities other jurisdictions are finding,” said King County Auditor Kymber Waltmunson.
-She added that the Sheriff’s Office agreed with the four recommendations made, largely around improving data collection.
+She added that the Sheriff’s Office agreed with the auditor’s recommendations, largely around improving data collection.

 The sheriff’s office said it is beginning the process of getting a new computer dispatch system, but it will depend on “system requirements and budget.”